 Your new activity is now ready for use.

 Please, make sure that you provide a valid SCORM.
 The SCORMS below are valid for our platform:

 - Captivate CAM 1.3 zip package

-Also, make sure that you select the “manifest” file in the upload!
-This manifest file contains XML that describes the structure of a course both from a learner’s perspective and from a physical file system perspective.
+Also, please make sure that the “manifest” file is included in the upload!
+This manifest file contains XML that describes the structure of a course both from a learner’s perspective and from a physical file system perspective and is required for the SCORM to be valid.
 Be sure to test the learning unit and see how it works before releasing the course/unit.
 Press on the magnifying glass on top of your screen to preview the course.

 Deciding whether to invest in SCORM courses, there are pros and cons to both options.
 If you have time to invest in developing excellent content, SCORM courses are a great idea!

 With SCORMs, the material can be sold and delivered with the smallest headache possible.
 Use SCORMs if you want to provide engaging, interactive experiences for your learners, greater control of the time spent on your courses, and more options to combine different learning units.

 Kindly know that SCORMs may stop playing if you are using a custom domain due to a change in the browsers' settings.
 In order to make SCORM learning activities accessible from all web browsers, including Safari on MacOS and iOS, and future versions of Chrome, Firefox and Edge, you would need to perform the following tasks: